jamestlye/Ball-Catch-Device/README.md

 ## Notes

-Version 3 is Generation 1 - Version 3 and Flex Sensor is part of Generation 2 - Version 1.
+Version 3 is Generation 1 - Version 3.
+For the actual code that was sent to the Arduino, go to [this file](https://github.com/jamestlye/Ball-Catch-Device/Catch Sensor V3.0/bleuart_datamode/bleuart_datamode.ino)

+Other codes are test/prototype codes.